Did This Brewery Go Too Far With Their Beer Label?

 By Matt Poirier on Jan.
 26, 2018

-It’s not the first time a beer label has caused an uproar, and unfortunately, it won’t be the last.
+This is not the first time a beer label has caused an uproar, and unfortunately, it won’t be the last.
 Beer names, labels, and the marketing side of the industry has always had to navigate a line of being noticeable while not offending, and while many breweries choose to give that line a wide berth, others make the ridiculous error of seeking out where that line has moved to on a regular basis.

 While the beer industry has become male-centric, beer would not be what it is today without millennia of influence from women.
 In a complete lack of acknowledgement of that fact, breweries time and time again release beers with labels that depict women in suggestive or inappropriate poses, use derogatory terms, and perpetuate the vocal attitude of some in the industry that refuse to acknowledge their disrespect.

 The same can be said about the depiction of many minorities and historical atrocities by the industry.
-Beer is meant to be a social beverage, yet it has done a fair amount to exclude many segments of the population.
+Beer is meant to be a social beverage, yet, it has done a fair amount to exclude many segments of the population.
 Even when not excluding those segments though, there is a lot more that could be done to welcome those groups, as silence is no substitute for making up for past wrongs.

 Beer drinkers have typically been painted as uneducated, unrefined, and boorish, and the behaviour of some in the industry doesn’t help anybody’s case against those claims.
 It also doesn’t help the industry move away from the obvious white, bearded male bias, and this is coming from a white, bearded male.